vysogot/petrolex/README.md

 #### Car

 * Entry tick doesn't belong to a car.
 Some other object should keep this info, like: [car, tick]
-* Litres to fuel shouldn't be a method but an attribute with given value
-* No need for `tank` prefix.
-Just volume and level

 #### Dispenser

 * It looks bad, something smells.
-The logging methods look dirty.
 * It needs to use conditional variable from a station to handle queue.

 #### Queue